mkonicek/coding-time/content/blog/wordle/index.md

 This performs really well but it is very slow.
 So slow that a _single game_ of Wordle can take more than a minute to solve.
 There's no hope to simulate all 2315 games on my laptop.

-That said, I simulated 200 randomly chosen words out of the 2315, on 5 CPUs each simulating 40 games.
-The results are promising:
+That said, I simulated 200 randomly chosen words out of the 2315, on 5 CPUs simulating 40 games each.
+The result looks great - we get a perfect 100% score!

 ```txt
 Starting word: "raise"